RMIT-COSC1127-3117-AI25/AI25-DOC/SE-PRACTICES.md

 Poor SE and version control practices can have a significant impact in the final mark of an assessment.
 For example, a single commit with all the solution will attract zero marks overall, even if the solution does perform perfectly.

+So, you may ask _what is the average commits the assignment is expected to have per question?_ There is no "magic" number and is not the point to overfit a number no matter what.
+We will be very reasonable in judging what good process is and we expect you to also have a good judgment of what good development is and what is not, which does not mean to reach a pre-defined number.
+The number of commits is a proxy, but it is not the end of the story.
+You can have many commits and still have very poor development.
+But if the commit number is very low, then it may signal an issue.
+So, you are also to judge how much work a question involves.
+If you work on a question for hours and there is only a few commits, then something may be wrong.
+But, again, the aim of quality development is NOT to overfit a special number of commits.

 ## Sample of great Git management

 Here are some examples of very good Git history and management: